mzuniga58/RESTTemplate/Tutorial.md

 ```
 Genre='ScienceFiction'
 ```
-But placing that into the WHERE clause of a SQL Statement and trying to run it against our **Books** table would result in a SQL error, because the **Books** table has no column called *Genre*.
+But placing that into the WHERE clause of a SQL Statement and trying to run it against our <b>Books</b> table would result in a SQL error, because the <b>Books</b> table has no column called *Genre*.
 Instead we need to translate that RQL statement into:
 ```
 CategoryId=10
 ```